-Provide 2008-2009 academic year costs of institution. of attendance for the following categories that are applicable e to your Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available: G1.
-Undergraduate full-time tuition, required fees, a academic year (30 semester hours or 4 cost by number of credits).
-A full acade usually equated to two semesters, two board is defined as double occupancy charges that all full-time students must not include optional fees (e.g., parking and room and board for a full-time.
-5 quarter hours for institutions the lemic year refers to the period of trimesters, three quarters, or the pand 19 meals per week or the mand that the pay that are not included in tuiting the pay the pay that are not included in tuiting the pay the pay the pay the pay that are not included in tuiting the pay the p at derive annual tuition by mul- time generally extending from period covered by a four-one-fox ximum meal plan.
-Required fe tiplying credit hour September to June; our plan.
-Room and ees include only FIRST-YEAR UNDERGRADUATES 7 PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION 38114 38114 1 Tuition: In-district: - In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: - Tuition: REQUIRED FEES: 774 774 ROOM AND BOARD: (on-campus) 10377 10377 ROOM ONLY: (on-campus) 6136 6136 BOARD ONLY: (on-campus meal plan) 4241 4241 Comprehensive tuition and room an fees): d board fee (if your college canno ot provide separate tuition and room and board Other: G2.
-Number of credits per term a stude nt can take for the stated full-ti me tuition 12 minin num 18 maximun G3.
-Do tuition and fees vary by year of s study (e.g., sophomore, junior, s senior)? ⊠ No G4.
-If tuition and fees vary by undergra duate instructional program, d escribe briefly:
+Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.

+Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available: 3/1/10

+G1.
+Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

+FIRST-YEAR UNDERGRADUATES

+PRIVATE INSTITUTION 40350 40350

+Tuition:

+PUBLIC INSTITUTION

+Tuition:

+In-district:

+In-state (out-of-district):

+Out-of-state:

+NONRESIDENT ALIEN:

+Tuition:

+REQUIRED FEES: 984 834

+ROOM AND BOARD: 10986 10986

+10980 10980

+(on-campus) ROOM ONLY: 6496 6496

+0490 0490

+(on-campus) BOARD ONLY: 4490 4490

+(on-campus meal plan) 4490 4490

+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+Other: G2.
+Number of credits per term a student can take for the stated full-time tuition 12 minimum 18 maximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Yes 🖾 No G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly:

-G5.
+Common Data Set 2009-2010 G5.
 Provide the estimated expenses for a typical full-time undergraduate student:

 Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies: 1085 1085 1085
+Books and supplies: 1300 1300 1300

-Room only: 1800
+Room only: 6280

-Board only: 2200 2200
+Board only: 2002 2700

 Room and board total (if your college cannot provide separate room and board figures for commuters not living at home):

-Transportation: 150 150 1527
+Transportation: 300 1500 1500

-Other expenses: 1000 1000 1000
+Other expenses: 1080 1200 1200